iakrevetkho/dart-nats/README.md

 ## Testing

-For running unit-tests use `pub run test test/` in project root folder.
+For running unit-tests use `dart test -j 1` in project root folder.

+NOTE.
+All tests should be run in single thread.
 NOTE.
 For testing you need run NATS in docker.
 [Instruction](https://docs.nats.io/nats-server/nats_docker)

 ## Features